What is the application deadline?

 For University/Institution attended, first indicate what universities you attended during which years, and finally your major, your GPA and your degree title (if conferred or the date it should be conferred).

 It’s been a long time since I attended university, what kind of writing sample should I send in?

 If you have recently attended a course or summer school for which you have submitted written work, you should provide that.
 If you are required to write as part of your job, you could provide examples of this kind of written work provided they are relevant to your application.
 The samples need not be on an art historical subject, but should demonstrate your capacity for writing in academic English.
-Your written work should be between 3,000 and 5,000 words.
+Your written work should be between 3,000 and 5,000 words for the MA courses.
 If you do not have a suitable piece of this length you may submit two shorter pieces.

 If you are submitting a piece of written work in another language, you may provide an official translation or translate the piece yourself.

 How many hours per week can I expect to attend class?